 Maxwell moved to NY for Epstein-related sex abuse charges

-NEW YORK, United States (AP) — Jeffrey Epstein's long-time confidante Ghislaine Maxwell was transferred yesterday to New York to face charges that she recruited women and girls, one as young as 14, for him to sexually abuse, the Federal Bureau of Prisons said.
+NEW YORK (AP) — Jeffrey Epstein's long time confidante Ghislaine Maxwell was today transferred to New York to face charges that she recruited women and girls, one as young as 14, for him to sexually abuse, the Bureau of Prisons confirmed.

-Prosecutors have asked a judge to schedule a Friday court appearance in Manhattan federal court for for Maxwell, 58, who was arrested last week at a US$1-million estate she had purchased in New Hampshire.
+Prosecutors have asked a judge to schedule a Friday court appearance in Manhattan federal court for Maxwell, 58, who was arrested last week at a $1 million estate she had purchased in New Hampshire.

-Maxwell, the daughter of the late British publishing magnate Robert Maxwell, was the former girlfriend and long-time close associate of Epstein, who killed himself in a Manhattan jail last August while he awaited trial on federal sex trafficking charges.
+Maxwell, the daughter of British publishing magnate Robert Maxwell, is the former girlfriend and long time close associate of Epstein, who is said to have killed himself in a Manhattan jail last August while awaiting trial on federal sex trafficking charges.

 Maxwell has been indicted on multiple charges, including that she conspired to entice girls as young as 14 to engage in illegal sex acts with Epstein from 1994 through 1997.